Mahi-Awasthi/Mahi-Awasthi/README.md

 - 👋 Heyy there, Mahi this side
-- 👀 I’m interested in open source (beginner)
+- 👀 I’m looking to collaborate in open source (beginner)
 - 🌱 I’m currently learning Git
 - 😄 Pronouns: her/she